 Social ills are in the main the result of the unfolding logic of situations, not the moral badness of people or any explicit conspiracy.
 The most globally decisive aspect of that logic of situations in our world today is an illegitimate and dangerous, but pervasive, substitution of economic “rationality” for substantive rationality.
 (See also Democracy and Social Justice.)

-Aristotle clearly considers a preoccupation with money and profit over substantive values to be unseemly and incompatible with virtue.
+Aristotle clearly considered a preoccupation with money and profit over substantive values to be unseemly and incompatible with virtue.
 That of course does not mean we should be economically foolish.